 Note: This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.

-I have the watercolor floral academic year 2018-2019 Daily Simplified Planner (coil-bound), doesn’t the cover just make you happy?
+I love the Simplified Planner covers, doesn’t the cover just make you happy?
 Want to know what I’m using?
 Don’t worry, specific pens and products I used along with the Simplified Planner are mentioned at the bottom of this post.
 If you’re like me, you want to know all about the pens and accessories as much as you do the planner!

 - Space for schedule, to-do, notes and meals